Locations

 Recount and Recalibrate Client Access Licenses (CALs) and Other Server Entitlements:

 In an EA, many on-prem products (Exchange, SharePoint, Windows Server, etc.) require CALs for users or devices.
-Over three years, your user count or device count may have changed (e.g., workforce reductions or moves to cloud services).
+Over three years, your user count or device count may have changed (e.g., workforce reductions or shifts to cloud services).
 Use renewal time to adjust CAL quantities to match the current reality.

 If you moved workloads to Microsoft 365 cloud services, you might no longer need certain CALs (for example, if all mailboxes moved to Exchange Online, you don’t need Exchange Server CALs on-prem).
 Review other infrastructure licenses like developer tools (Visual Studio subscriptions), Remote Desktop Services CALs, etc. Align them with current usage or upcoming changes.